Chat models

 dn/<model> | Dreadnode-hosted inference | Nothing extra — billed against your credits. |

-openai/<model>, anthropic/<model>, openrouter/<model>, etc. | The provider’s API, using your key (BYOK) | The provider’s API key stored in Secrets. |
+openai/<model>, anthropic/<model>, openrouter/<model>, etc. | The provider’s API, using your key (BYOK) | The provider’s API key available where your session runs. |

 The dn/* list is sourced from currently deployed LiteLLM model aliases.
 When an admin adds or removes a dn/* deployment, it appears in Chat models without a platform redeploy.